 - Twine: optional, but you can use them to tie up the legs.

-- Aluminum Cooking Dish: Not necessary and it may result in a less smokey bird, but it is a great way to catch those drippings for gravy.
+- Aluminum Cooking Dish: Not necessary and it may result in a less smokey bird, BUT it is a great way to catch those drippings for gravy.

 Brine: See recipe card below for more details on the smoked turkey brine!

-How to Prep a Turkey for Smoking
+How to Prepare a Turkey for Smoking

 Smoked Turkey Brine